Suspense

 def create_order(user_execution, product_execution):

-# if the result isn't available within one second, the `create_order` execution will suspend
+# If the result isn't ready immediately, the `create_order` execution will suspend

 user = user_execution.result()